waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ## Sprint Review

 Through this sprint, I've progressively refined my website's feature set and design up to the point where both me and my stakeholder groups are with the end result.
-I've also tested all my website's features, and though some mistakes were identified, they have all been fixed.
+I've also tested all my website's features, and though some issues were identified, they have all been fixed.